 Pixley Pool is four tenths of a mile further along the road towards Little Marcle, the entrance again being just before the sign for Aylton.
 The entrance to the pool can be found at the end of the car park track to your right.

-The gates to both pools are controlled by a combination lock and anglers must telephone the fishery owner on 07849 260044 before fishing to obtain the combination.
+The gates to both pools are controlled by a combination lock so anglers need to telephone the fishery owner on 07802 402399 to obtain the combination.
 Day ticket fees for Pixley Pool are collected on the bank.

 Both pools are very attractive and provide unspoiled fishing in natural surroundings as they are set amidst fruit fields and virtually surrounded by trees.
 There is a path around both waters leading to clearly marked pegs which give anglers plenty of room for large nets and tackle.
 The pegs on Pixley Pool have recently been upgraded to provide hard standings for anglers whilst a new bridge has been constructed on Glebe Pool to enable anglers to fish from the island.
 Work is also being carried out to create new hard standing pegs on Glebe Pool.